 Webcams and security systems can also help you monitor your yard at both day and night.

-We can’t predict the behavior of wild critters, but we can take steps to lessen the chance that our pet comes in contact with a dangerous animal.
+We can’t predict the behavior of wild critters, but we can take steps to protect pets by lessening the chance that they come in contact with coyotes and other dangerous animals.